 Graphing Linear Equations

-Graphing Linear Equations is one of the most crucial concepts of algebra.
-A linear equation is an equation of degree one, which means that the exponents of variables in a linear equation can only be 1, not greater than 1 in any of the cases.
-Linear equations can be in one as well as two variables.
+Graphing Linear Equations is the process of representing linear equations with one or two variables on a graph.
+A linear equation is an equation of degree one i.e. the highest power or exponent value of the variable can only be 1, not greater than 1 in any of the cases.
 Solving a linear equation is to find the value of variables contained in it and the graphical method is one of the methods to solve linear equations, either one or two variables linear equations.

 Linear equations are algebraic equations in which each term has a real constant and the equation contains 2 variables of the highest power 1.
 We represent the linear equation in y=mx+b form, also known as the y-intercept form.
-The representation of a linear equation on a graph is called graphing linear equations.
-Let us see an example of graphing a linear equation.
+The representation of a linear equation on a graph is called graphing linear equations shown as a straight line with one or two variables.
+Let us see an example of graphing a linear equation with one variable.
 We have to represent the equation x+2y=7 in a graph.

 - The point where any line crosses the x-axis on the graph - X-intercept